 Insurance Plan Types and Medical Savings Accounts

 There are four types of health insurance plans: Health Maintenance Organizations (HMOs), Participating Provider Options (PPOs), Exclusive Provider Organizations (EPOs), and Point of Service (POS) Plans.
-Consumer Directed Health Plans (CDHPs) can be paired with Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), or, on some grandfathered plans, Archer Medical Savings Accounts (MSAs); allowing employers, employees, or self employed individuals to contribute tax free dollars towards their medical expenses.
+Consumer Directed Health Plans (CDHPs) can be paired with Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), or on some grandfathered plans, Archer Medical Savings Accounts (MSAs); this allows employers, employees, or self employed individuals to contribute tax-free dollars towards their medical expenses.

-FACT: A PPO doesn’t require that you get a referral from a doctor before getting treatment from out-of-network like an HMO.
-Regardless of your plan, if you get services out of network you will have to pay more for them.
+FACT: Unlike HMOs, PPOs don’t require you to get a referral from a doctor before getting treatment from an out-of-network care provider.
+Regardless of your plan, if you get services out of network, you will have to pay more for them.

 Insurance Plan Types

-HMO Health Maintenance Organization plans often offer the best pricing & the least flexibility.
-They serve up lower prices by limiting your care to the doctors, clinics & hospitals within the HMO’s network.
-HMOs require you to choose a primary care physician (PCP) who coordinates your health care & provides you referrals before you are able to get treatment from other network providers or specialists.
-If you go out outside the network your services won’t be covered except treatment for medical emergency.
+HMO — Health Maintenance Organization plans often offer the best pricing and the least flexibility.
+They serve up lower prices by limiting your care to the doctors, clinics, and hospitals within the HMO’s network.
+HMOs require you to choose a primary care physician (PCP) who coordinates your health care and provides you referrals before you are able to get treatment from other network providers or specialists.
+If you go out outside the network, your services won’t be covered except treatment for medical emergency.

-PPO Preferred Provider Organization plans offer networks of doctors, hospitals & clinics that are deemed “preferred providers.”
-Go to them for treatment & you get lower rates negotiated by the insurance company.
-However, PPOs provide more flexibility than HMOs because they allow you to seek care outside the network, but doing so will likely cost you more in deductibles and copays.
-Unlike HMOs, PPOs don’t require you get a doctor referral before you see a specialist.
-Many of the plans, do require prior approval for certain expensive services.
+PPO — Preferred Provider Organization plans offer networks of doctors, hospitals, and clinics that are deemed “preferred providers.”
+Go to them for treatment, and you will get lower rates negotiated by the insurance company.
+PPOs provide more flexibility than HMOs because they allow you to seek care outside the network.
+However, doing so will likely cost you more in deductibles and copays.
+Unlike HMOs, PPOs don’t require you to get a doctor referral before you see a specialist.
+Many of the plans do require prior approval for certain expensive services.

-POS Point of Service plans can reduce your out-of-pocket costs by choosing providers in the network — or you can seek services outside the network and pay more.
+POS — Point of Service plans let you reduce your out-of-pocket costs by choosing providers in the network or pay more to seek services outside the network.
 It’s your choice.
 The exact definition varies from one state to another.
-Many POS plans are more like a HMO in that they require you to choose a PCP and get referrals for specialist care.
-Some even cover higher costs if your PCP decides to refer you to an out of network specialist.
+Many POS plans are more like an HMO in that they require you to choose a PCP and get referrals for specialist care.
+Some even cover higher costs if your PCP decides to refer you to an out-of-network specialist.

-EPO Exclusive Provider Organizations plans offer a managed care plan where services are covered only if you go to doctors, specialists, or hospitals in the plan’s network (except in an emergency).
+EPO — Exclusive Provider Organizations are plans that offer a managed care plan where services are covered only if you go to doctors, specialists, or hospitals in the plan’s network (except in an emergency).

 ADVICE: Consider the tax benefits of using one of the health savings accounts below.
-Make sure you understand limits on the accounts & periods in which you must use the funds if applicable.
+Make sure you understand limits on the accounts and periods in which you must use the funds if applicable.